You are in:

 A unique musical experience

-The innovation of the proposal lies in the interaction of music as both a human and digital form of expression, highlighting the possibilities that artificial intelligence offers to musicians and pedestrians.
+The innovation of the proposal lied in the interaction of music as both a human and digital form of expression, highlighting the possibilities that artificial intelligence offers to musicians and pedestrians.

-ARS Gràcia provides a musical experience that blends the digital and analog worlds.
-It is primarily based on the ARS system, which combines artificial intelligence and algorithmic composition to create music and video from the passage of users and the interactions they generate along a section of the transfer corridor.
-As people walk through the installation, they become musical notes that integrate into the changing sound patterns, visuals, and light pulses that flow through the interior space of the corridor, creating a pleasant and constantly evolving audiovisual environment.
+ARS Gràcia provided a musical experience that blends the digital and analog worlds.
+It was primarily based on the ARS system, which combined artificial intelligence and algorithmic composition to create music and video from the passage of users and the interactions they generated along a section of the transfer corridor.
+As people walked through the installation, they became musical notes that integrated into the changing sound patterns, visuals, and light pulsed that flow through the interior space of the corridor, creating a pleasant and constantly evolving audiovisual environment.

 A live music space equipped with unprecedented high‑end technology

-In addition, the proposal includes a space for live music performance equipped with an LED screen and a plug‑and‑play amplification system.
-It is a space where members of the Association of Street and Metro Musicians of Barcelona (AMUC) can perform on the ARS STAGE with excellent sound conditions, and with the opportunity to enhance their performances through the visual technology implemented in the station’s transfer area.
-The stage also allows artists to display payment and contact information.
+In addition, the proposal included a space for live music performance equipped with an LED screen and a plug‑and‑play amplification system.
+It was a space where members of the Association of Street and Metro Musicians of Barcelona (AMUC) to perform on the ARS STAGE with excellent sound conditions, and with the opportunity to enhance their performances through the visual technology implemented in the station’s transfer area.
+The stage also allowed artists to display payment and contact information.

 The selection process